 Miller walks in, barely refraining from scowling at me.

 “Remember to run these ideas by yourselves and add laughs wherever you find them.”
 I walk out as Miller starts interrogating his staff.
 Maybe I should stop harassing him.
 But tit for tat is fair payback.
 I bring Landis his donut with a second cup of coffee.
 Time to make a lunch run.

-“Who are you seeing after lunch?”
+“Who are you seeing before lunch?”
 I ask.

 “I need to get rid of the legal guy before I get lunch.”

 “What do you want?
 I’ll bring two portions and you can hash it out over a meal.”

 “You chose.
 Not too sloppy, like Tommy’s.
 The guy’s a neat freak.”

 I call the Formosa and ordered take-out.
 Greasy Chinese would seem like comfort food to the sanctimonious prick.

 I have to drive down the hill to the Formosa in Hollywood.
 I leave early and put the top down.
 I stop by Rent-a-Wreck to renew for another week.
 They offer me an upgrade, but I praise the Wreck too much.
 They then raise the rate $5 on me.
 I could have taken the upgrade at the old rate but I’m not about the give up the Wreck.
 I can’t help but feel I was beaten on that negotiation.
 I have to remind myself that I’m still the All-Hollywood lightweight champ.
 I am not going to put up with bullying salesmen.